 Planning for the future

-Although you do not have to have a clear idea of what you want to do after university to make an appointment with the Careers Service, you can also sign up for the online job vacancy system, which will be a useful starting point in when looking for jobs.
-If you are on campus, stop-by the Careers Centre and browse the careers self-help resources available.
+You don't have to have a clear idea of what you want to do after you graduate but if you need some guidance make an appointment with the Careers Service, and sign up to the online job vacancy system.
+If you are on campus, stop by the Careers Centre and browse the careers self-help resources available.

 Transitioning to work

 The National Autistic Society has the Moving Forward course which helps people gain the confidence they need to get into the workplace.
-The course includes group sessions and a placement, as well as up to 6 months of support with the transition into work.
+The course includes group sessions and a placement, as well as up to six months of support when transitioning into work.
 This course has some requirements you need to meet to be able to apply.
 To gain a place, you need to be;

 The Careers Service is a great place to start the process of deciding what you want to do with your future, even when you might not know what the next steps are.